Sachin7568/ETH-PROOF-Beginner/README.md

 ## License

-This project is licensed under the SKL License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the LICENSE.md file for details